 Needless to say, nothing beats actually sampling live resin for yourself.
 If you’re interested in experiencing this truly exceptional cannabis concentrate, we’ve got you covered.
 And if you have any questions about live resin, cannabis concentrates, or anything else in the world of cannabis, reach out anytime.
 We’re here to help!

-Want to try live resin for yourself?
+Want to try it for yourself?
 Get in vape form or concentrate form at our Venice Beach dispensary.